Silver sulfadiazine topical Side Effects

 Applies to silver sulfadiazine topical: topical cream

-Along with its needed effects, silver sulfadiazine topical may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, silver sulfadiazine topical may cause unwanted side effects that require medical attention.

 - Back, leg, or stomach pains